 Whitney Buchanan is the founder of Middle East Collective.
 She founded MEC as a result of the increased levels of Islamophobia in America, partially due to U.S. presidential candidates’ political debates and the terrorist attacks in Paris and Brussels.

 Whitney is currently based between Berlin, Germany and Cairo, Egypt.
 She strongly believes in religious freedom, diversity, gender equality, LGBTQI inclusion, universal human rights, and freedom of speech.

 She obtained her Master of Global Affairs in Global Affairs and International Cooperation from the American University in Cairo.
 Whitney has lived in Turkey, Egypt, Germany, and Uganda since 2009, which has shaped her worldview and love for the MENA region.
 Born in Tennessee, Whitney spent her adolescent years below the Mason-Dixon line, where she began advocating for women’s empowerment and religious tolerance.

-Hera Brown is an undergraduate student at the University of Tennessee.
-Pursuing a Bachelor’s in Socio-Cultural Anthropology and Migration Studies, Hera’s undergraduate career has spanned three continents and five countries, centering on commitments to advocacy, service, and research with vulnerable populations.
+Joshua Brown is a recent graduate of the University of Tennessee.
+With a Bachelor’s in Socio-Cultural Anthropology and Migration Studies, Joshua’s undergraduate career has spanned three continents and five countries, centering on commitments to advocacy, service, and research with vulnerable populations.
 Joshua is currently serving as a 2018 summer policy intern for the Biden Foundation.
 Afterwards, Joshua will complete the American University in Cairo Presidential Internship in Egypt over the next academic year.

 Maria Rahman is a Pakistani Muslim American who was born in Karachi, Pakistan.
 She moved to the United States with her family when she was one year old and has lived there since then.
 Maria attended the University of Tennessee for college and she is currently a fourth year medical student.
 She is passionate about social equality and promoting the understanding of the MENA region.